Jeffrey Earnhardt: Racing career

-Earnhardt returned to JD Motorsports in 2020 on a 12-race schedule.
+Earnhardt returned to JD Motorsports in 2020 on a twelve-race schedule.
 After running 29 races during the 2020 season, he was elevated to a full-time schedule with the team in 2021 in the No. 0.

 On November 9, 2021, Earnhardt announced that he would not return to JD Motorsports in 2022 in order to pursue opportunities to drive for a top-tier team whether it be full-time or part-time.
 On January 14, 2022, it was announced that Earnhardt would drive part-time for Sam Hunt Racing in 2022.
 He would drive both of the team's cars, the part-time No. 24 and the full-time No. 26.
 Earnhardt's sponsor for most of the races in 2021, ForeverLawn, also moved with him from JDM to Sam Hunt Racing.
 Earnhardt would also drive the No. 35 car for Emerling-Gase Motorsports in the spring race at Phoenix. and the No. 3 car for Richard Childress Racing in the spring race at Talladega.
 It was the first time that Earnhardt drove the No. 3, the number made famous by his grandfather Dale when he drove for RCR in the Cup Series, in NASCAR and the first time he drove for RCR in NASCAR.
-He collected his first career Pole award, and finished the race in a career-best second place behind Noah Gragson.
+He collected his first career pole award, and finished the race in a career-best second place behind Noah Gragson.

-In 2023, Earnhardt would run full-time for Alpha Prime Racing in the No. 44 Chevrolet.
+In 2023, it was announced that Earnhardt would run full-time for Alpha Prime Racing in the No. 44 Chevrolet.
+However after the July race at Atlanta, he would run select races for the team, splitting between the No. 44 and No. 45, and finished 27th in the final points standings with a best finish of eleventh at Daytona in September of that year.